Coconut Tartlets (Scottish Coconut and Raspberry Jam Tarts)

 These will keep well in an airtight tin for up to a week.
 They’re great for sending in care packages, too.

-Don’t miss another recipe or travel post, sign up for my free subscription at the bottom.
+Don’t miss another recipe or travel post, sign up for my free subscription at the top.

 Scottish Coconut and Raspberry Jam Tarts (Coconut Tartlets)